-Textamend example document
+Textamend Example Document for Proofreading service

-This document demonstrates the editing proofreading and remediation services in a real-world example I figured the best way to make this useful was to do the following:
+This document demonstrates the editing, proofreading and remediation services in a real-world example.
+I figured the best way to make this useful was to do the following:

 Keep this document to a single page.

-Include a few type of text and style elements, such as complex lists and tables.
+Include a few types of text and style elements, such as complex lists and tables.

-Note the difference in the remediated versus un-remediated table below.
+Note the difference in the remediated versus unremediated table below.

-Show how an initially well formatted word document can become an easy to remediate PDF.
+Show how an initially well-formatted Word document can become an easy-to-remediate PDF.

 Speaking of the remediation service, consult the following table to learn more.

-A table of Textamends services and prices:
+A table of Textamend’s services and prices: